qtshaimanga/docker-architecture/README.md

 ```
 docker exec -i i2r-dev-node bash
 ```
-Browse into your application folder, and launch :
+Browse into your application folder, and launch it :
 ```
 cd node-project
 npm start